guillermoandrae/elephpants-in-the-sky/README.md

 # ElePHPants in the Sky
 [![Travis](https://img.shields.io/travis/guillermoandrae/elephpants-in-the-sky.svg?style=flat-square)](https://travis-ci.org/guillermoandrae/elephpants-in-the-sky) ![GitHub](https://img.shields.io/github/license/guillermoandrae/elephpants-in-the-sky.svg?style=flat-square) [![@guillermoandrae on Twitter](http://img.shields.io/badge/twitter-%40guillermoandrae-blue.svg?style=flat-square)](https://twitter.com/guillermoandrae)

-An example application that displays elePHPant images from https://afieldguidetoelephpants.net/.
+This is an example application that displays ElePHPant images pulled from https://afieldguidetoelephpants.net/.
+This project is intended to demonstrate the use of [Bref](https://bref.sh) PHP functions with the [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
+There is a better, much more useful API with ElePHPant information available at https://afieldguidetoelephpants.net/data/all.json.